LeNo-1/obsidian-git-sync/Human Nutrition.md

 The large intestine consists of the *caecum, appendix, colon, rectum, and the anus*.
 The main functions of the large intestine are to (a) **reabsorb water and** (b) **egestion of faeces**

 ##### Mechanical Digestion
 **Mechanical digestion is physical digestion** and plays an important role in the breakdown of food.
-Mechanical digestion phyxa
+Mechanical digestion physically breaks the large pieces of food into smaller ones providing a **greater surface area** for enzyme action.
+There are many examples of mechanical digestion in the alimentary canal:
+- (a) **Chewing by the teeth** in the mouth breaks down the food into smaller pieces.
+This makes the food easier to swalloe and the samll pieces provide